ilyavf/worker-map-reduce/README.md

 ## Release Notes
+- `0.0.2` Worker pool:
+  - Schedule tasks for all available workers.
+  - Once the whole pool of workers is done, schedule the next bunch of tasks.
 - `0.0.1` Initial version:
   - Send mapper tasks to workers, number of workers is the same as number of elements in data array.
   - Reducer task is executed inside the main app.